ngeran/ngeranio/content/routing/bgp/local_preference/index.md

                     >  to 10.100.35.2 via ge-0/0/0.0
 ```

-> When the route is adveried to a neighbor on a diffrent AS.
+> When the route is advertised to a neighbor with a diffrent AS.

 ```
 jcluser@vMX3# run show route advertising-protocol bgp 10.100.35.2